atapour/keras-dl-examples/README.md

 ---

-Please raise an issue in this repository if you find any bugs raise an issue.
+Please raise an issue in this repository if you find any bugs.
-It would even be better if you submitted a git pull request with a fix.
+It would even be better if you submitted a pull request with a fix.

-Many thanks,

-**Amir Atapour-Abarghouei**
+"_Deleted code is debugged code._" - Jeff Sickel